 Now, remember that emotional contagion we might get from social media?
 What if I shared one side of a political view and got rewarded by the algorithms or whomever with lots of likes and comments, and the post got shared a whole bunch, but posts from the other side got none of that?
 Which side am I more likely to agree with?
 Right, the one that I got better grades on.
 Not because it’s true, better, or more accurate, but because I am rewarded for thinking that way.
 Rewarded the way I’ve been my whole life, since I was a little boy, from the first time my parents wanted me to behave a certain way, all the way through my school years, and for all of my career.

 How hard would that be to fight against?
 Almost impossible, I’d say.
 How easy would it be for social media to do it, either the companies themselves or large groups of users?

-How does that influence what we do see on social media?
+How does that influence what we do and see on social media?

 However, now that you know about these built-in reactions that we have, we can also choose to be the ones creating the emotional contagions, with our own messages meant to raise the spirits of the room, to leave people feeling better about themselves.
 We can influence each other just as much as anyone else can if we dedicate ourselves to doing it.